Rakesh Kumar (kabaddi): Pro Kabaddi League

 At the auction of the inaugural season of the Pro Kabaddi League, Kumar was the recipient of the highest bid, having been bought for ₹12.8 lakh by the Patna franchise, the team later named Patna Pirates.
 He was made the captain of the team who led the team to a third-place finish in the 2014 season.

 He was signed by U Mumba for the 2016 season.
 Then for the 2017 season, he was swapped to Telugu Titans.

-Currently, he is the head coach of Haryana Steelers.
+Currently, he is the head coach of the Haryana Steelers.